acerbilab/pyvbmc/README.md

 Refer to existing documentation for an overview of the file structure.
 So far the documentation includes the following:

-- Status of the Port (what is missing?)
+- Status of the Port (what is missing?);
-- Reference to the respective file of the original [MATLAB](https://github.com/lacerbi/vbmc) implementation
+- Reference to the respective file of the original [MATLAB](https://github.com/lacerbi/vbmc) implementation;
-- known issues (if something is currently suboptimal in pyvbmc)
+- Known issues (if something is currently suboptimal in pyvbmc);
-- the documentation of the Python code (generated from the docstrings)
+- The documentation of the Python code (generated from the docstrings).

 For each new file, a link needs to be added manually to the [index page](https://github.com/lacerbi/pyvbmc/blob/main/docsrc/source/index.rst).
 Please keep the documentation up to date.
 (Sphinx logs possible issues when compiling the documentation.)